-What about pollinators?
+What about Pollinators?

 The EPA approved labels for pesticides used for adult mosquito control include pollinator protective restrictions that must be followed except in cases of dire health emergencies.
 The Maryland Department of Agriculture conducts adult mosquito knock-down spraying after sunset and before sunrise when pollinators generally are not active.
-Whenever possible, the department will apply residual barrier sprays only to plants where pollinators are not foraging.
+We will apply residual barrier sprays only to plants where pollinators are not foraging whenever possible.

-The Maryland Department of Agriculture and Department of Health and Mental Hygiene ask everyone to survey their properties and eliminate container-mosquito breeding sites, take appropriate precautions to avoid being bitten by mosquitoes, and SPREAD THE WORD ABOUT ZIKA PREVENTION
+The Maryland Department of Agriculture and Department of Health and Mental Hygiene are asking everyone to survey their property and eliminate container-mosquito breeding sites, take appropriate precautions to avoid being bitten by mosquitoes, and SPREAD THE WORD ABOUT ZIKA PREVENTION